urao/CC13.x/demo/CC131_TOI.md

 1. Introduction
 ```
-Juniper Networks Contrail Cloud is an integrated Telco Cloud platform built to run high-performance NFV with always-on reliability, allowing service providers to deliver innovative services with greater agility.
-Contrail Cloud Release 13.1 features Red Hat OpenStack combined with Juniper Contrail Networking, thereby bridging dynamic cloud orchestration with highly scalable connectivity.
-Furthermore, Contrail Cloud leverages AppFormix which has a built-in automation capability powered by machine learning to run the cloud infrastructure and VNFs in the most optimal manner, and remediating any potential failures to ensure adherence to SLAs.
+* Juniper Networks Contrail Cloud is an integrated Telco Cloud platform built to run high-performance NFV with always-on reliability, allowing service providers to deliver innovative services with greater agility.
+* Contrail Cloud Release 13.1 features Red Hat OpenStack combined with Juniper Contrail Networking, thereby bridging dynamic cloud orchestration with highly scalable connectivity.
+* Contrail Cloud leverages AppFormix which has a built-in automation capability powered by machine learning to run the cloud infrastructure and VNFs in the most optimal manner, and remediating any potential failures to ensure adherence to SLAs.
 ```

 2. Supported Features